carissalow/rapids/docs/features/extracted.rst

 single_apps             Any Android app can be included in the list of apps used to collect data by adding the package name to this list.
 (E.g. Youtube) excluded_categories     Categories of apps that will be excluded for the data collection.
 The available categories can be defined in the ``APPLICATION_GENRES`` in the ``config`` file.
-See :ref:`Assumtions and Observations <applications-foreground-observations>`. excluded_apps           Any Android app can be excluded from the list of apps used to collect data by adding the package name to this list. metrics                 The different measures that can be retrieved from the dataset.
-See :ref:`Available Applications Foreground Metrics <applications-foreground-available-metrics>` Table below
+See :ref:`Assumtions and Observations <applications-foreground-observations>`. excluded_apps           Any Android app can be excluded from the list of apps used to collect data by adding the package name to this list. features                 The different measures that can be retrieved from the dataset.
+See :ref:`Available Applications Foreground Features <applications-foreground-available-features>` Table below
 ====================    ===================

-.. _applications-foreground-available-metrics:
+.. _applications-foreground-available-features:

-**Available Applications Foreground Metrics**
+**Available Applications Foreground Features**

-The following table shows a list of the available metrics for the Applications Foreground dataset
+The following table shows a list of the available features for the Applications Foreground dataset

 ==================   =========   =============
 Name                 Units       Description